How the Gut Microbiome Influences Digestion, Immunity, and the Brain–Gut Axis

 ✔ Gut Barrier Integrity

-Your microbes help maintain the mucin layer and tight junctions.
+Your microbes help maintain the mucin layer and tight junctions that support gut barrier and intestinal lining health.

 Research published in The American Journal of Clinical Nutrition confirms that beneficial microbes — especially SCFA producers — support gut barrier structure and immune balance.